 - No need to use gelatin or agar-agar and usually there is no need for added sweetness.
 If the mangoes are sour, a little bit of sweetener (Agave Syrup) is required.

-- An instant hit in parties.
+- An instant hit at parties.

 - Can be stored in the refrigerator for up to 4 days.

 Sweetened mousse is served as a dessert, or used as an airy cake filling too.
 I plan on sharing more recipes with this creamy mouse as a cake filling.
-If you can think of more ways to enjoy them, please let me know on my facebook page.
-I am always looking for more way to enjoy healthy versions of vegan desserts and to spread the message.

 Check out other recipes

-For more delicious vegan recipes such as this sent directly to your inbox, just subscribe to my newsletter.
+Just subscribe to my newsletter for more delicious vegan recipes such as this sent directly to your inbox.

 Vegan Mango Mousse